julianpistorius/elm-light-guide/reference.md

 | Docs: Toggle documentation at cursor | Show documentation inline for a top level declaration \(reference\) | \[:editor "ctrl-d" :editor.doc.toggle\] |
 | Docs: Search language docs | Open search bar to search for docs in all your projects modules \(including 3rd party packages\) | \[:app "ctrl-shift-d" :docs.search.show\] |

+> It's also possible to have a keyboard short-cut execute several commands in order.
+You can see an example of that in the next chapter where we set up a cusotm shortcut for saving, formatting the file and finally linting the file.

 ## Useful configurations {#useful-configurations}

 **Enable autoclose brackets in Light Table**